airalab/robonomics.network/content/posts/Developers incentive program.md

 	* How can one store a CPS’es datalog in Blockchain with the help of IPFS;
 * Make a Tweet and Mention @Aira_robonomics Twitter account and Tag $XRT;

-## Reduce the global air pollution level with Robonomics Network
+## Store the global air pollution level in Robonomics Network

 Robonomics Network aims to unveil a pollution level by citizens observation networks over the World and help people to offset the carbon footprint.
 Thus, core DAO developers came up with the [water](https://www.frontiersin.org/articles/10.3389/frobt.2020.00070/full) & air pollution sensors network, smart buildings offsetting and green certificates.